sofianeElguendouz/argumentation-mining-models/README.md

 - The `train` experiments only record the training loss and, optionally, the validation loss.
 They also have the model checkpoints logged as artifacts.
-- The `eval` experiments record accuracy and F1-score (micro and macro) over all and only relevant labels.
+- The `eval` experiments record accuracy and F1-score (micro and macro) overall and only relevant labels.
 Besides, they log as artifacts the classification report (for all and only relevant), the confusion matrix (numeric and as a heatmap) and the predictions.
 For the case of Sequence Tagging, it also